 Never Miss a Beat - Get Updates Direct to Your Inbox

-If you are reading this, it means you have successfully launched, and are now considering selling your Amazon Business.
+Congratulations.
+You have successfully launched your Amazon business, and are now considering the sale of it.
 Or at the very least, you want to understand the value of what you have built.

-Letter Instructing Amazon Business Owner How To Transfer a Seller Account
+Amazon Letter: How To Transfer a Seller Account

 The email below is from an Amazon Seller Support Representative.
-It clearly tells an account holder how to transfer the ownership of a Seller Account.
+It clearly shares the process of transferring ownership of an Amazon seller account.
 It also states “By doing this, all customer reviews and ratings will be transferred…”